mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 : This flag indicates if the Payload length field of the IP header is static.

 Next Header:
-: This flag indicates if The value of the Next Header field of the IP header is static.
+: This flag indicates if the value of the Next Header field of the IP header is static.

 Hop Limit:
 : This flag indicates if the Hop Limit field of the IP header is static.